-- In Missoula County, all leathercraft levels may use aswivel knife - Definition of a Lot: When the requirement is for 2 lots, it means two separate physical pieces.
-There isno "extra credit" for turning in more than the required number of lots.
+- In Missoula County, all leathercraft levels may use aswivel knife - Definition of a Class: When the requirement is for 2 classes, it means two separate physical pieces.
+There is no "extra credit" for turning in more than the required number of classes.
 In fact, this practice is discouraged. - Leathercraft Exhibit: Exhibit board 12"x18"x1/8" or 1⁄4" (or similar), preferably pegboard, to which you attach three samples.
 Samples are defined onpages 1-2 of Leathercraft Unit 1.